graphhopper/graphhopper/docs/web/api-doc.md

 snap_prevention  | -       | Optional parameter to avoid snapping to a certain road class or road environment.
 Current supported values: `motorway`, `trunk`, `ferry`, `tunnel`, `bridge` and `ford`.
 Multiple values are specified like `snap_prevention=ferry&snap_prevention=motorway` details          | -       | Optional parameter.
 You can request additional details for the route: `average_speed`, `street_name`, `edge_id`, `road_class`, `road_environment`, `max_speed` and `time` (and see which other values are configured in `graph.encoded_values`).
 Multiple values are specified like `details=average_speed&details=time`.
 The returned format for one detail segment is `[fromRef, toRef, value]`.
 The `ref` references the points of the response.
 Value can also be `null` if the property does not exist for one detail segment. curbside         | any     | Optional parameter applicable to edge-based routing only.
 It specifies on which side a query point should be relative to the driver when she leaves/arrives at a start/target/via point.
 Possible values: right, left, any.
 Specify for every point parameter.
-See similar heading parameter. force_curbside   | false   | True if the curbside parameters should lead to an exception if they cannot be fulfilled.
+See similar heading parameter. force_curbside   | true    | Optional parameter.
+If it is set to true there will be an exception in case the curbside parameters cannot be fulfilled (e.g. specifying the wrong side for one-ways).

 ### Hybrid